Hiimus/arca_bookstore/README.md

 ![overview of site](readme_img/overview.JPG)

 - Comment section that displays all comments with name, comment and date created.
-The author of the comment will be able to delete their own posts, and superusers are able to delete all posts.
+Superusers are able to delete posts and comments.

 ![overview of site](readme_img/overview.JPG)